fabro/Emberizoid_dispersal/README.md

 # Emberizoid_dispersal

-This repository contains the necessary code and data to reproduce the analyses performed in Arango et al. "Hand-Wing Index as a surrogate for dispersal: the case of the Emberizoidea radiation" submitted to Biology Letters.
+This repository contains the necessary code and data to reproduce the analyses performed in Arango et al. "Hand-Wing Index as a surrogate for dispersal: the case of the Emberizoidea radiation" submitted to the Biological Journal of the Linnean Society.

 File description: